xundullah/UTS-43026-Tutorial-01/README.md

 - Calculate the marginal revenue (MR)
 - Determine the profit or loss

-Refer to the provided `.ipynb` file for coding tasks and detailed instructions.
+Refer to the provided `Exercise#01.ipynb` file for coding tasks and detailed instructions.

 ---